spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ---
 title: "Deploy a Cluster"
 metaTitle: "Deploy a Cluster"
-metaDescription: "Learn how to deploy an application to a Kubernetes cluster with Palette.
-Experience a streamlined approach to creating and managing multiple Kubernetes clusters, on different public cloud providers, through Palette's optimized process."
+metaDescription: "Learn how to deploy a Kubernetes cluster to a public cloud provider with Palette. "
 icon: ""
 category: ["tutorial"]
 hideToC: false